Uber vs. Lyft – Which is Better in San Francisco?

 You should know that both of these companies have come under fire for misleading the people of San Francisco about rideshare accident reports.
 Neither company wants you to know that there have been some serious safety concerns with their services.

-Some of the safety concerns stem from the ridesharing apps' lack of oversight or lackadaisical approaches to security.
-One 26-year-old man who has driven for both Uber and Lyft wrote in a Business Insider article that signing up for Lyft was far "too easy," leaving him to wonder about the company's safety standards and how well they can really screen their drivers.
-In fact, his approval to drive for Lyft was processed nearly a week before Uber gave him the green light.
-When he reached out to ask about the delay, an Uber representative assured him that their initial onboarding process took as long as it did because it was thorough.
+Some safety concerns stem from the ridesharing apps' lack of oversight or lackadaisical approaches to security.
+One 26-year-old man who drove for both Uber and Lyft wrote in a Business Insider article that signing up for Lyft was far "too easy," leaving him to wonder about the company's safety standards and how well they screen their drivers.

-Here in America—and even closer to home in the Bay Area—Uber isn't faring much better.
-Indeed, there have been an increasing number of attacks and robberies here in San Francisco perpetrated by individuals posing as Uber drivers.
-The problem has become so rampant that the city itself has urged app users to ensure that they're getting in the right car.
+In addition, there have been an increasing number of attacks and robberies here in San Francisco perpetrated by individuals posing as Uber drivers.
+The problem has become so rampant that the city has urged app users to ensure that they're getting in the right car.

 Both apps have responded to criticism over their safety procedures and have created features that are designed to increase passenger security.
-Riders can now share either their estimated time of arrival (Lyft) or their location and status (Uber) with family and friends on a pre-selected list of emergency contacts.
+Riders can now share their estimated time of arrival, location, and status with friends and family.

 But those features only help others locate you if something goes wrong.
 What can you do to prevent potential incidents before they happen?